chrsmj/pngnx23299/README.md

 ### Tag: vlan

 Installs and configures dnsmasq to provide DHCP server functions on a VLAN to help the phones auto-provision. *Ideally you should only need to configure the phone on to the VLAN, wait as it reboots, and in a few minutes start making calls.
-See the defaults/main/network.yml variables file in this Role for configuration options*:
+See the defaults/main/network.yml Variables file in this Role for configuration options*:

 `$ ansible-playbook -i TARGET, -t vlan playbook.yml`